douglas-thoms/Coursera/Johns.Hopkins.Data.Science.Specialization/Statistical.Inference/Assignment/Stats.Inf.Assg.2.Report.md

 ## mean in group OJ mean in group VC
 ##            26.06            26.14
 ```
- * At 1 mg/day or lower, the p-value was considered significant and the confidence interval did not include zero.
- * 2 mg/day we failed to reject the null hypothese as p-value was too large and the confidence interval include 0.
  * The null hypothesis that delivery method is statistically irrelevant can be rejected at 1 mg/day and lower, but cannot be rejected at 2 mg/day.

 #### Dose Level Test